alaym3/DTU_MLOps_FinalProject/reports/README.md

 >
 > Answer:

---- We used the following services: Storage, Container Registry, Run and Monitoring.
-Cloud Storage is used for storage of the data that we are using (the rotten tomatoes dataset).
-Container Registry has been used to store and manage Docker images.
-Cloud Run has been used to run our containers and deploy our application.
-Lastly, Cloud Monitoring was used in our project to create alerts.
-We created one alert that notifies us when the the storage data in the model bucket surpasses a certain limit. ---
+--- We used the following services:
+ - Storage - Cloud Storage is used for storage of the data and models that we are using
+ - Container Registry - Container Registry has been used to store and manage Docker images
+ - Run - Cloud Run has been used to run our containers and deploy our application
+ - Monitoring - Cloud Monitoring was used in our project to create alerts.
+We created one alert that notifies us when the the storage data in the model bucket surpasses a certain limit
+ - VertexAI - Used for training and deploying our model
+  ---

 ### Question 18